AvinandanBose/JavaNetworking/README.md

 Java.NIO package have Channels provided by

-java.nio.channels inetface and one of the Channels is:
+java.nio.channels interface and one of the Channels is:

 SocketChannel which is a Class.